-- □ Full system power and redundant system power - Either 1440 watts of PoE power or 740 watts of active PoE power and 740 watts of redundant PoE power. - Guidelines Please review the following guidelines concerning power supplies: - □ The x930 Series Switches do not come with power supplies.
-The power supplies must be ordered separately. - If you install two power supplies in the switch, they must both be the same model.
+Please review the following guidelines concerning power supplies:

+- ☐ The x930 Series Switches do not come with power supplies.
+Power supplies must be ordered separately. - ☐ If you install two power supplies in the switch, they must both be the same model.
 For example, you may install two AT-PWR800 Power Supplies or two AT-PWR1200 Power Supplies in a switch.
-You may not install two different power supply models in the switch. - The non-PoE AT-x930-28GTX AT-x930-28GSTX, and AT-x930-52GTX Switches require only one power supply for full operations.
-Installing a second power supply adds power redundancy, which protects against interruptions to network operations in the event one power supply loses power or fails.
-Power redundancy is available only when both AC or DC connectors on the switch are connected to power sources.

-- The PoE AT-x930-28GPX and AT-x930-52GPX Switches also require only one power supply for network operations, excluding PoE.
-The switches can continue to operate even if one power supply fails or loses power. - The second power supply in the PoE switches either increases the amount of power for PoE or adds PoE redundancy.
-For further information, refer to "Power Budget" on page 33. - The DC wires for the AT-PWR250-80 DC Power Supply should be routed from a DC load center containing appropriate overcurrent branch protection for each DC feed, as required by the cognizant local electrical authority.
+You may not install two different power supply models in the switch. - □ The non-PoE AT-x930-28GTX, AT-x930-28GSTX, and AT-x930-52GTX Switches require only one power supply for full operations.
+Installing a second power supply adds power redundancy, which protects against interruptions to network operations in the event a power supply loses power or fails.
+Power redundancy is available only when both AC or DC connectors on the switch are connected to power sources. - □ The PoE AT-x930-28GPX and AT-x930-52GPX Switches also require only one power supply for network operations, excluding PoE+.
+The switches can continue to operate even if one power supply fails or loses power.
+Adding a second power supply in the PoE+ switches either increases the amount of power for powered devices or adds PoE+ redundancy.
+For further information, refer to "Power Budget" on page 34. - ☐ You may install AT-PWR800 and AT-PWR1200 Power Supplies in non-PoE x930 Switches.
+The power supplies will provide system power only. - ☐ The DC wires for the AT-PWR250-80 DC Power Supply should be routed from a DC load center containing appropriate overcurrent branch protection for each DC feed, as required by the cognizant local electrical authority.

-Refer to "Technical Specifications" on page 149 for the input voltage ranges.
+Refer to "Technical Specifications" on page 203 for the input voltage ranges.

 Power cord is used as a disconnection device.
-To de-energize equipment, disconnect the power cord.
-Ger E3
+To de-energize equipment, disconnect the power cord. &£3